-The tiger kidnap began when the family home in north Dublin was raided by a gang in the middle of the night, gardai said.
+The tiger kidnapping began when the family home in north Dublin was raided by a gang in the middle of the night, gardai said.

 The mother and daughter were taken from the house on Gracefield Road, Artane, at about 5am on Thursday morning and put into a white or silver Volkswagen Caddy.